Dublin: Education

 As of 2019, Dublin's principal, and Ireland's largest, institution for technological education and research, Dublin Institute of Technology (DIT), with origins in 1887, has merged with two major suburban third level institutions, Institute of Technology, Tallaght and Institute of Technology, Blanchardstown, to form Technological University Dublin, Ireland's second largest university by student population.
-The new university offers a wide range of courses in areas include engineering, architecture, the sciences, health, journalism, digital media, hospitality, business, art and design, music and the humanities programmes, and has three long-term campuses, at Grangegorman, Tallaght and Blanchardstown.
+The new university offers a wide range of courses across engineering, architecture, the sciences, health, journalism, digital media, hospitality, business, art and design, music, and humanities.
+It has three long-term campuses, at Grangegorman, Tallaght, and Blanchardstown.

-Dublin City University (DCU), formerly the National Institute for Higher Education (NIHE) Dublin, offers courses in business, engineering, science, communication courses, languages and primary education.
+Dublin City University (DCU), formerly the National Institute for Higher Education (NIHE) Dublin, offers courses in business, engineering, science, communication, languages, and primary education.
 It has around 16,000 students, and its main campus is located about 7 km from the city centre, in the northern suburbs.
-Aside from the main Glasnevin Campus, the Drumcondra campuses includes the former St. Patrick's College of Education, Drumcondra now also hosting students from the nearby Mater Dei Institute of Education and students from the Church of Ireland College of Education at the DCU Campus at All Hallows College.
+Aside from the main Glasnevin Campus, the Drumcondra campuses include the former St. Patrick's College of Education, Drumcondra now also hosting students from the nearby Mater Dei Institute of Education and students from the Church of Ireland College of Education at the DCU Campus at All Hallows College.

 The Royal College of Surgeons in Ireland (RCSI) conducts a medical school which is both a university (since 2019) and a recognised college of the NUI, and is situated at St. Stephen's Green in the city centre; there are also large medical schools within UCD and Trinity College.
-The National College of Art and Design (NCAD) provides education and research in art, design and media.
+The National College of Art and Design (NCAD) provides education and research in art, design, and media.
 The National College of Ireland (NCI) is also based in Dublin, as well as the Economic and Social Research Institute, a social science research institute, on Sir John Rogerson's Quay, and the Dublin Institute for Advanced Studies.

 The Institute of International and European Affairs is also in Dublin.
-Dublin Business School (DBS) is Ireland's largest private third level institution with over 9,000 students located on Aungier Street, and Griffith College Dublin has its main facility in Portobello.
+Dublin Business School (DBS) is Ireland's largest private third-level institution, with over 9,000 students located on Aungier Street, and Griffith College Dublin has its central facility in Portobello.
 There are also smaller specialised colleges, including The Gaiety School of Acting.
-The Irish public administration and management training centre has its base in Dublin, the Institute of Public Administration provides a range of undergraduate and post graduate awards via the National University of Ireland and in some instances, Queen's University Belfast.
+The Irish Public Administration and Management Training Centre is based in Dublin.
+The Institute of Public Administration provides a range of undergraduate and postgraduate awards through the National University of Ireland and, in some instances, Queen's University Belfast.

-Dublin is also home to the Royal Irish Academy, membership of which is considered Ireland's highest academic honour.
+Dublin is also home to the Royal Irish Academy, whose membership is considered Ireland's highest academic honour.

-The suburban town of Dún Laoghaire is home to the Dún Laoghaire Institute of Art, Design and Technology (IADT), which supports training and research in art, design, business, psychology and media technology.
+The suburban town of Dún Laoghaire is home to the Dún Laoghaire Institute of Art, Design and Technology (IADT), which supports training and research in art, design, business, psychology, and media technology.
 Dublin joined the UNESCO Global Network of Learning Cities in 2019.